tomekrychtyk/pr-clash-test/README.md

 ## Manual Approval Process

+1. **After staging deployment completes:**

-1. Go to your repository's Actions tab
+   - Go to your repository's **Actions** tab
-2. Click on the running workflow
+   - Click on the running workflow
-3. You'll see a "Review deployments" button for the production environment
+   - You'll see the workflow is paused at "Wait for Manual Approval"

+2. **Review the staging deployment:**

+   - The workflow will show a staging URL in the logs
+   - Click the URL to review the deployed site
+   - Test that everything works as expected

+3. **Approve for production:**

+   - In the workflow page, you'll see a yellow **"Review deployments"** button
+   - Click it to see the approval dialog
+   - You can add a comment (optional)
-4. Click it and approve the deployment to production
+   - Click **"Approve and deploy"** to proceed to production
+   - Or click **"Reject"** to stop the deployment

+4. **After approval:**
+   - The production deployment will automatically start
+   - You'll get the production URL in the final step logs

 ## File Structure